ctkelley/SIAMFANLEquations.jl/README.md

 # NEW: the print book is now a [SIAM e-book](https://epubs.siam.org/action/showPublications?pubType=book&notConceptID=115968&startPage=&ContribAuthorFirstLetter=k)

-This means that if your organization is subscribes to the SIAM E-Book series, you can download the pdf for free.
+This means that if your organization subscribes to the SIAM E-Book series, you can download the pdf for free.
 Ask your librarian about this.